11 Finding Your Future

 Some job vacancies are not advertised.
 Employers may deliberately hide them or make them difficult to find so they aren’t swamped with lots of unsuitable applicants.
 Smaller employers do not always offer the kinds of experience described in section 5.3.
 In these cases, a speculative application might the only way to get a foot in the door, see figure 11.14.
 In popular sectors which can be harder to break into like video games, a speculative application is worth considering alongside getting a recruiter to help you, described in section 11.3.5.

 Are you playing your cards right?
 The stakes are high in the game of employment because there might be a job in it for you.
 Like gambling, speculative applications can sometimes pay off, especially for hidden or unadvertised vacancies.
 You will improve your chances and strengthen your hand by researching the employer (see section 13.3), using your professional networks to connect and playing your (computational) joker, see section 7.7.
-Public domain image of The Cardsharps painting by Caravaggio on Wikimedia Commons w.wiki/6R6q adapted using the Wikipedia app ♣♥♠♦🃏
+Public domain image of The Cardsharps, a painting by Caravaggio on Wikimedia Commons w.wiki/6R6q adapted using the Wikipedia app ♣♥♠♦🃏

 Figure 11.14: Are you playing your cards right?
 The stakes are high in the game of employment because there might be a job in it for you.
 Like gambling, speculative applications can sometimes pay off, especially for hidden or unadvertised vacancies.
 You will improve your chances and strengthen your hand by researching the employer (see section 13.3), using your professional networks to connect and playing your (computational) joker, see section 7.7.
-Public domain image of The Cardsharps painting by Caravaggio on Wikimedia Commons w.wiki/6R6q adapted using the Wikipedia app ♣♥♠♦🃏
+Public domain image of The Cardsharps, a painting by Caravaggio on Wikimedia Commons w.wiki/6R6q adapted using the Wikipedia app ♣♥♠♦🃏

 To improve your chances of winning the bets placed in your speculative applications you need to: